tuhdo/os01/README.md

 I will upload the Lyx - Latex source soon, after cleaning it up.
 In the meantime, if you find any grammatical issue, please report it using Github issue.
+Or, if some sentence or paragraph is difficult to understand, feel free to open an issue.
 I really appreciated it.